 Dr. Bronner’s Liquid Castile Soap is a staple for those looking to make their own natural products.
-It works well especially when it comes to cleaning, but it also has a variety of personal and outdoor uses.
+Castile soap is a liquid soap that works especially well when it comes to cleaning, but it also has a variety of personal and outdoor uses.

 The soaps come in a variety of scents like lavender, tea tree, citrus and more.
 There are also unscented and mild versions suitable for sensitive skin.